rapidsai-community/notebooks-contrib/README.md

 - `blog notebooks` - contains shared notebooks mentioned and used in blogs that showcase RAPIDS workflows and capabilities
 - `conference notebooks` - contains notebooks used in conferences, such as GTC
 - `competition notebooks` - contains notebooks used in competitions, such as Kaggle
-- `archives` - contains older notebooks that are now obsolete and were replaced.
+- `archived_notebooks` - contains older notebooks that are now obsolete and were replaced.

 `/data` contains small data samples used for purely functional demonstrations.
 Some notebooks include cells that download larger datasets from external websites.